Power-Kid/Power-Kid/README.md

-## Hi there 👋
+## Hi 👋, I'm Katzura
-🌱 I’m currently learning
+🌱 I’m currently learning Django, git
+📫 How to reach me: han486990@gmail.com
+😄 Favourite anime: Gintama
+Let's improve together

 <!--
 **Power-Kid/Power-Kid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.